 Introduction & Market Context

-Legacy Modernization: The UK banking and public sectors are heavily reliant on mainframe architectures that handle 70% of critical transactions.
-These monolithic systems are antithetical to the real-time, event-driven needs of agentic AI.
-"Accelerated modernization" strategies now employ AI code assistants to refactor COBOL and legacy Java into microservices, exposing business logic via APIs that agents can consume.
-The goal is not just cloud migration, but "data readiness"—breaking down silos so agents have a unified view of the enterprise.
+Modernising Legacy Systems: UK banks and the public sector are stuck with mainframe systems that handle 70% of critical transactions.
+These old monolithic beasts don't play nicely with the real-time, event-driven needs of agentic AI.
+Some companies are using AI code assistants to convert COBOL and old Java into microservices, creating APIs that agents can actually use.
+It's not just about moving to the cloud.
+It's about getting data ready and breaking down silos so agents can see the whole picture.

-AI-Native Platforms: Conversely, a new breed of platform is emerging, built on "Agentic Architecture."
-These systems utilize vector databases and semantic search as core components, rather than bolting them onto SQL structures.
-They prioritize event buses (like Kafka) to trigger agents in real-time.
-The UK market for cloud AI developer services is projected to grow at a CAGR of nearly 20%, reflecting the surge in demand for these composable, intelligent environments.
+AI-Native Platforms: On the flip side, there's a new breed of platform built specifically for this stuff.
+These systems use vector databases and semantic search at their core, not as an afterthought bolted onto SQL.
+They use event buses like Kafka to trigger agents in real-time.
+The UK market for cloud AI developer services is expected to grow at nearly 20% annually, which tells you how much demand there is for these intelligent environments.

 Keap